-If you could be offered a place at more than one preferred school against the published admission criteria, a place has been allocated at your highest preferred school.
-If a place could not be offered at any of your preferred schools, a place has been allocated at a school where places are still available
+If your child resides in Staffordshire and a place could not be offered at any of your preferred schools, a place has been allocated at a school where places are still available.

 Where can I find details of how places have been allocated in previous years?